Academic Honesty and Integrity

 Each school of Binghamton University, including the Graduate School, will implement the Student Academic Honesty Code and adjudicate all matters related thereto (except as noted below) through its own committee structure.
 All reports of findings of guilt (either by admission or by adjudication) will be reported to the Provost’s Office for archival purposes.

 For cases involving graduate students in the six schools, initial implementation shall occur in those schools.
 For graduate cases in Harpur College of Arts and Sciences, initial implementation shall occur in the cognizant department or program.
 Any graduate programs temporarily residing in the Graduate School will report and adjudicate all cases through the Graduate Council’s Academic Standards Committee.
 At its discretion, the Academic Honesty Committee in any department or school may consult with the Graduate Council’s Academic Standards Committee about unusual or complicated cases.
-When an act of academic dishonesty violates the University’s policy on ethical research, the procedures outlined in the Policy on Responsible Conduct of Research, as found in the University Bulletin, apply.
+When an act of academic dishonesty violates the University’s policy on ethical research, the procedures outlined in the Policy on Responsible Conduct of Research, as found in the Academic Guide (Formerly Bulletin), apply.

 For cases involving University-Wide courses (including CDCI, ELI, OUT, SCHL and UNIV courses), implementation and adjudication will occur through committee structures in Harpur College of Arts and Sciences.
 The Harpur College honesty committee may consult with other schools, as needed, for University-wide honors cases involving students from those schools.